ParsaJafarian/POS/README.md

 # POS
 POS is a point of sales system for small clothing businesses.
 It is a web application that allows users to create and manage products, customers, and orders.
 It also allows users to view reports on sales and inventory.
+For more information about the user implementation of the application, please refer to the following link: https://youtu.be/g0eF8T9rfFY

 ## Installation
 1. Clone the repository